You’ll often hear the mighty Cuilcagh Boardwalk / Cuilcagh Legnabrocky Trail referred to as the ‘Stairway to Heaven Ireland’.

 This isolated walking route showcases the scenic wilderness of Cuilcagh Mountain over the course of a moderate walk.

-The trail meanders along a quiet (unless you arrive on a sunny Saturday morning like we did) farmland track before traversing the now iconic wooden boardwalk that consists of a steady climb to the mountain face.
+The trail meanders along a quiet (unless you arrive on a sunny Saturday morning as we did) farmland track for a while and the path rises and falls a number of times.

 Getting to Cuilcagh Mountain

 Regardless of where you’re leaving from, the starting point for the Cuilcagh walk is easy to get to if you’re driving.

 Simply pop ‘Cuilcagh Boardwalk car park’ into Google Maps and you’ll be taken there without any major hassle.

 So, there were several tours from Dublin to Cuilcagh up until early 2020.
 Since March, however, it appears that each of them has stopped running.
 I’ll update this section when I hear of new tours taking place.